-Making an itinerary for your trip with your parents.
+Make an itinerary for your trip with your parents.

 Arranging the destinations

 We also do it that way because I usually hear complaints from my parents that sitting for too long in the car makes them very uncomfortable.
 Of course, this may vary for different kinds of people traveling.
-Parents who love road trips want to stay inside the vehicle for a longer time rather.
+Parents who love road trips want to stay inside the vehicle for a longer time.

 A flexible itinerary